-Inov-8 prides itself on basing their footwear designs solidly in the science of physiology.
+Inov-8 prides itself on basing its footwear designs solidly in the science of physiology.

-Their shoes are designed to conform to human beings and not the other way around as they got their idea from some of the best trainers around.
+Their weightlifting shoes are designed to conform to human beings and not the other way around, as they got their idea from some of the best trainers around.

-Although they made their name on the track, once they delved into the women’s weight training shoes arena, they didn't waste any time establishing their bona-fides and their Women's Fastlift 335 is a perfect example.
+Although they made their name on the track, once they delved into the women’s weight lifting shoe arena, they didn't waste any time establishing their bona-fides, and their Women's Fastlift 335 is a perfect example.

-The upper on the 335 shoes is fashioned from ripstop nylon with welded seams.
+The upper on the 335 shoes are fashioned from ripstop nylon with welded seams.

 - Made from lightweight synthetic materials for better movement during training and lifting weights